stellakunzang/brownfield-of-dreams/README.md

 ## Continuous Integration

 This was not only the first project where we consumed APIs, but also where we used `Rubocop` and `Travis CI` for debugging and continuous integration.
 While we didn't actually use Travis CI to deploy our code to Heroku, we did find the feedback from builds helpful in finding bugs, specifically related to API keys and other new details related to using APIs.

-## Reflecting on Design Using the Four Pillars of OOP

-In terms of design, we did very little to alter the existing code.

-We followed the best practies that we were introduced to for consuming APIs, including creating POROs and "services" to connect to the API using the Faraday gem.
-These best practices happen to epitomize abstraction and encapsulation; similar functionality is bundled together and SRP is followed.
-Our models similarly abstracted functionality out of our controllers and views, following Rails conventions.

-The inheritance in place in the `ApplicationController`, as discussed early, was likely putting the cart before the horse; half the methods contained therein were not used anywhere, let alone every single controller.

-We had plans to refactor some of our code in order to utilize inheritance and remove repetition, but ultimately we ran out of time.
-In another iteration, since the Follower and Following models are nearly identical, we could put all the code into a single parent class.

-Our Friendship functionality is an example of polymorphism; instead of creating a new class we created a self-referential relationship wherein a friend is actually a member of the the User class.

 ## Implementation Instructions